munificent/game-programming-patterns/book/dirty-flag.markdown

     </aside>

-    * *You can tune how often the work is performed.* Since the time when we clean the dirty state and do the work isn't dependent on the player requesting some data or reaching some checkpoint, we can ensure it happens as frequently (or infrequently) as we want.
+    * *You can tune how often the work is performed.* By adjusting the timer interval you can ensure it happens as frequently (or infrequently) as you want.

-    * *You can do more redundant work.* If the primary state only changes a tiny amount during the timer's run and our dirty flags are coarse-grained, we'll process a bunch of data that hasn't changed.
-When changes trickle in, that timer will constantly be triggering work over data that hasn't changed much again and again.
+    * *You can do more redundant work.* If the primary state only changes a tiny amount during the timer's run you can end up processing a large chunk of mostly unchanged data.

-    * *You'll need some support for doing work asynchronously.*
+    * *You need support for doing work asynchronously.*
         Processing the data "in the background" implies that the player can keep doing whatever it is that they're doing at the same time.
-That means we'll likely need threading or some other kind of concurrency support so that the work we're doing can happen while the game is still responsive and being played.
+That means you'll likely need threading or some other kind of concurrency support so that the game can work on the data while it's still being played.

         Since the player is likely interacting with the same primary state that you're processing, you'll need to think